Residential Leaf Collection

 Why were my leaves not collected if they were put in a plastic bag at the curb?

-Leaves in plastic bags are considered refuse, collected with normal trash pickup, and disposed of at the Covanta Waste to Energy plant.
+Leaves in plastic bags are considered refuse, collected with normal trash pickup, and disposed of at the Reworld™ Alexandria Waste to Energy plant.
 Plastic bags are unable to be processed into mulch even if they are recyclable, and therefore are considered trash.
 Please recycle by putting your leaves into paper bags, so they can be recycled into mulch.

-I am having an event, can my leaves be picked up before it takes place?
+I am having an event.
+Can my leaves be picked up before it takes place?

 Unfortunately, due to staffing constraints, there is no special leaf pickup service that can be scheduled in advance.
 If you have leaves you would like collected before the next leaf collection pass throughout your neighborhood, please put them in leaf bags for collection on your normal refuse collection day.
 Leaf bags are available for free at designated City facilities.